Sylvia-16/FlashPS/README.md

 # Artifact Evaluation for Eurosys 2026
 This guide provides step-by-step instructions to reproduce the experiments and results presented in our Flashps paper.
-Follow these steps to validate our claims regarding **performance improvements** and **image quality preservation**.
+Follow these steps to validate our major claims regarding **performance improvements** and **image quality preservation**.

 To simplify reproducibility, we provide an off-the-shelf Docker image, `jiangxiaoxiao/flashps` which includes all the dependencies and configurations required to run the experiments.
 This eliminates the need for complex environment setup.
-We also provided AWS EC2 instances for evaluation.
-We provide two types of EC2 instances, one with **A100 GPUs** and the other with **A10 GPUs**.
+We also provide an AWS EC2 instance with **A10 GPUs**.

-## On the machine with A100 GPUs
 Please comment on us in the HotCRP with your public key to get the IP address and access the machine.

 ### Run FlashPS with Docker